hc825b/hc825b.github.io/posts/2018-09-26-cybersec-for-manufacturing.markdown

 categories: Events
 published:  false
 ---

-# Questions and Goals
+"p.##" means the page number in shared slides.

+## About the institutes

-+ Digital Manufacturing and Design Innovation Institute (DMDII)
++ About Digital Manufacturing and Design Innovation Institute (DMDII), p.4~p.15

+  - Provide resource to help manufacturers adopt productivity-enhancing digital technical (include but not limited to cybersecurity)
+  - Hold four major workshops year round (See p.14)

-+ Critical Infrastructure Resilience Institute (CIRI)
++ About Critical Infrastructure Resilience Institute (CIRI), p.16~p.23

-  - Education and Training
+  - Funded by Science & Technology Directorate in Department of Homeland Security (DHS)
-  - Identify and help develop Technology that is easy to transit to industry
+  - Identify and help develop low-hanging fruit technology for manufacturing

-    + Decide who receives funding from Department of Homeland Security (DHS)??
+  - Education and Training of cybersecurity for manufacturers and their supply chains
+  - Promote NIST CSF Manufacturing Profile
+  - "Deliver Uncompromised", a document on strategies from the nation-wide point of view

+## Main focuses of the workshop

 + [NIST Cybersecurity Framework and Manufacturing Profile][profile]